sterenczakdawid/sterenczakdawid/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning React

 <!--
 **sterenczakdawid/sterenczakdawid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Currently studying Applied Computer Science at the Faculty of Electrical Engineering at the WUT.

 Here are some ideas to get you started: